DPOptimizerFastGradientClipping¶

 optimizer (

-]) – batch_size used for averaging gradients.
+Optional[int]) – batch_size used for averaging gradients.
 When using Poisson sampling averaging denominator can’t be inferred from the actual batch size.
-Required isloss_reduction="mean"
+Required isloss_reduction="mean", ignored ifloss_reduction="sum"loss_reduction (

 secure_mode (

-uses noise generation approach robust to floating point arithmetic attacks.
-See_generate_noise()
+bool) – ifTrueuses noise generation approach robust to floating point arithmetic attacks.
+See_generate_noise()for details

 - accumulate()[source]¶